Genivia/ugrep/README.md

                   priority over --include-fs=MOUNTS.
 This option may be repeated.

            --index
-                  Perform index-based recursive search.
+                  Perform fast index-based recursive search.
 This option assumes, but does not require, that files are indexed with ugrep-indexer.
-This option accelerates recursive searching by skipping non-matching files, archives and compressed files when indexed.
+                  This option also enables option -r or --recursive.
+Skips indexed non-matching files, archives and compressed files.
 Significant acceleration may be achieved on cold (not file-cached) and large file systems, or any file system that is slow to search.
-Note that the start-up time to search is increased, which may be significant when complex search patterns are specified that contain large Unicode character classes combined with `*' or `+' repeats, which should be avoided.
+Note that the start-up time to search may be increased when complex search patterns are specified that contain large Unicode character classes combined with `*' or `+' repeats, which should be avoided.
                   Option -U (--ascii) improves performance.
 Option --stats displays an index search report.

            -J NUM, --jobs=NUM
                   Specifies the number of threads spawned to search files.
 By